 Gonorrhea is one of the top sexually-transmitted diseases today.
-It is caused by bacteria and can trigger various signs and symptoms upon infection.
+It is caused by bacteria and can trigger various signs and symptoms of infection.
 It can be passed on from one person to another usually through sexual intercourse.

-One of the most common problems about gonorrhea is people's failure to get diagnosed and tested at the earliest opportunity.
+One of the most common problems with gonorrhea is people's failure to get diagnosed and tested at the earliest opportunity.
 As a result, a lot end up suffering from very serious complications, such as:

 Men and women who fail to get a gonorrhea test are at risk of being infertile.
 The bacteria can spread to the fallopian tubes and uterus, in women, and to the testicles and sperm ducts, in men.